About Pieta House

 We’re passionate about our life-saving work.
 As 90% of our income comes from fundraising events, we rely heavily on the support and encouragement of our volunteers and friends of Pieta.

-Our flagship fundraiser, the phenomenon that is Darkness Into Light, an event that is almost entirely organised by our amazing volunteers continues to go from strength to strength on May 7th it will celebrate its eighth birthday.
+Our flagship fundraiser, the phenomenon that is Darkness Into Light, an event that is almost entirely organised by our amazing volunteers continues to go from strength to strength.
+On Saturday May 6th, it will celebrate its ninth birthday.
 It’s no coincidence that this unique event takes place just as we’re coming into summer and our spirits are being lifted.
 Well over a quarter of a million have woken in the small hours of the morning and taken part in Darkness Into Light to date, and this year it will touch the lives of thousands upon thousands in 100 plus venues across Ireland and internationally.

 Darkness Into Light is very much about hope and hope is something we endeavour to give each person who comes to us in their time of need.
 We help them feel more hopeful about the future as we continue to tackle the grave issue of suicide and self-harm in Ireland.